Pullusb/GP_brush_fill/README.md

     - maybe divide in two function or condition to check without object matrix applyed.

 - coplanar handling:
-    what to do when multiple strokes have coplanar points but not colanar between them ? need project from view (on centroid or on selected point) need self make coplanar with average normal and point position. might need an option to "straighten" a stroke, rotate it on centroid (not project) so it fit chosen object axis very optional: might be cool quantify "coplanarity" to allow coplanar-tolerance contitions. very optional: align view to selected stroke normal
+    what to do when multiple strokes have coplanar points but not coplanar between them ? need project from view (on centroid or on selected point) need self make coplanar with average normal and point position. might need an option to "straighten" a stroke, rotate it on centroid (not project) so it fit chosen object axis very optional: might be cool quantify "coplanarity" to allow coplanar-tolerance conditions. very optional: align view to selected stroke normal

 #### Todo UI:
 - Display thickness

-- material selector (to specidy what material is gonna be use for the paint)
+- material selector (to specify what material is gonna be use for the paint)
     - material selector UI
         select a material that use the fill (if not selected) OR select a predefined brush (that will have a material locked)